vigneshsweekaran/vigneshsweekaran.github.io/content/git/tutorials/11-how-to-fix-merge-conflict-in-pull-request.md

 ```
 ![git](/content/git/tutorials/images/pullrequest-conflict/git-push.png)

 Go to Github click on `Pull requests` tab.
-Click on created Pull request.
+Click on created pull request.

 Now we can see, the lastest push to `feature` branch has been updated here and conflict has been fixed now.